h3lls/TalesFromTheRim/docs/world/README.md

 ## Specialized

-* Capital Ship - There only remains a single capital ship which has closed itself off from the rest of the union when the military broke from the RWA
+* Capital Ship - There only remains a single capital ship which has closed itself off from the rest of the union when the military broke from the RWA.

 ![Capital Ship Top](CapitalShipTop.png ':size=200')
 ![Capital Ship Side](CapitalShipSide.png ':size=200')
 * Laser Satellite - Used as a platform that has a large power-plant and can deliver an enormous amount of firepower over a long distance.